Please update your Flash player to see this menu.

 Southern California residents have lost many perks at Disneyland

 Times have changed.
+Discount programs are few, and the park discontinues them when their attendence is good.
 Disneyland is generally busy year-round now, and the number of Southern Californians owning discounted annual passes has soared to unmanageble numbers in recent years.
 Visitors who buy single-day tickets (both locals AND out-of-towners) are having a horrible time trying to enjoy the attractions in a timely matter.
 (If you've been to Disneyland in the last several years, you've surely endured that same problem yourself.)
 Single-day ticket holders often anticipate their Disneyland visit for an entire year or more.
 They arrive excited, expecting to enjoy Disneyland's best-loved rides and experiences --- but get discouraged when they find hours worth of lines for rides, attractions and food.

 In other words, local residents have loved Disneyland TOO much.
 Fortunately, something is being done to address Disneyland's problem with overcrowding.
 Unfortunately, however, Disney officials have worked to solve the problem in a way that makes the most money for them.
 They raised prices and restricted the number of less-expensive passports that they will sell.
 This means that Southern Californians who were already making sacrifices to take their kids to Disneyland may now have to abandon the idea completely.